sworupkhadka/Python/readme.md

 - Implements conversion function that calculates kilometers from miles using 1.609 conversion factor
 - Adds calculate button that triggers the conversion and updates the result label when clicked

+### 🔹  Pomodoro Timer (Day 28)
+- Creates a Tkinter window with a tomato image, timer display, and labels for title and checkmarks
+- Implements Start and Reset buttons to control the timer and sessions
+- Uses a countdown function to update the timer every second and switch automatically between work, short break, and long break
+- Tracks completed work sessions and displays checkmarks (✓) to show progress

 ---